When Refinancing Makes Sense

 Green Light Scenarios

 Materially lower APR on private student or personal loans with similar or shorter remaining term.
+A 2+ point drop on $30,000 remaining often saves thousands if term does not extend.

 Variable rate anxiety when switching to fixed provides budget certainty worth modest premium.
+Peace of mind has value when payment volatility already caused missed savings goals.

 Run numbers through should you refinance your loan before treating any green light as automatic.